 It was the size of a child, no more than four or five feet tall.
-Its arms and legs were thin and skinny like a spider’s legs, its head too big for its thin neck, its eyes so large that they swallowed Tony up inside.
+Its arms and legs were thin like a spider’s legs, it's head too big for its thin neck, its eyes so large that they swallowed Tony up inside.
 It was hairless, missing a nose, and had a thin angry slit for a mouth.
 The huge dark eyes held him.
 Tony could not turn away.

 Another one approached from the side.
 It touched Tony’s temple with something and his body went numb, the flashlight dropping from his hand with a thud and clatter.

 The beam of the flashlight pointed into room thirty-three.
 Tony felt compelled to look inside.